jaronsgit/GoodGift/README.md

-# GoodGifts
+# GoodGift
-GoodGifts is a website where you can send virtual 3D interactive gifts with 100% of the proceeds going to various climate action causes!
+GoodGift is a website where you can send virtual 3D interactive gifts with 100% of the proceeds going to various climate action causes!

 Each sendable gift is associated with a non-profit organization, which receives 100% of the proceeds.
 ## Mission